frcaban/Wordle-Game-Project/README.md

 along with a string and assigns the correct color to the letter and prints it to the screen.
-A function called user_feedback then takes in string vector and a string which will be the vector returned from the color_Array function & the user word and provides the user with feedback informing them which letters are in the random word and in the same position, which letteres are in the random word but not in the same position & which words are not in the random word in any position.
+A function called user_feedback then takes in string vector and a string which will be the vector returned from the color_Array function & the user word and provides the user with feedback informing them which letters are in the random word and in the same position, which letters are in the random word but not in the same position & which words are not in the random word in any position.
-The user will have 6 attempts after which the program will end and they will not have any more opportunities.
+The user will have 6 attempts after which the program will end.